 Jungfraubahnen cogwheel trains travel to Europe’s highest mountain railway station in the Alps above Interlaken where Switzerland is at its most beautiful.

 The Jungfrau area near Interlaken is amongst the most beautiful regions of Switzerland and hugely popular with travelers and tourists from all parts of the world.
 Since 1912, taking a cogwheel mountain train from Interlaken Ost to the Jungfraujoch has been a quintessential element of a trip to the Swiss Alps.
 Jungfraujoch-Top of Europe Bahnhof is the highest railway station in Europe and offers splendid views of the Jungfrau and Mönch Alpine peaks, glaciers, valleys, and on a clear day, all the way to the Black Forest in Germany and the Vosges in France.
+Many day-trip tours to the Jungfraujoch are also available from many parts of Switzerland.

 By Cogwheel Mountain Train to the Jungfraujoch, Switzerland